2023 Under-21 EURO qualifying latest: Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Portugal (qualified), Greece, Iceland, Belarus, Cyprus, Liechtenstein

 - Portugal were confirmed in the finals on Monday when the only side that could catch them, Greece, lost 3-0 in Cyprus.
-Greece's loss means that Iceland can still overhaul them in second place.
-Iceland, five points behind with a game in hand, face Belarus on Wednesday and Cyprus on Saturday.
-Also on Saturday, Greece (who have a head-to-head advantage over Iceland) visit Portugal as the group ends.
+Greece's loss meant that Iceland were able to close to within two points of second by beating Belarus 3-1 on Wednesday, Greece will still reach the play-offs if they avoid defeat in Portugal on Saturday, otherwise Iceland can pip them by beating Cyprus.

 Group E